philzook58/philzook58.github.io/_posts/2024-09-09-string_knuth.md

 date: 2024-09-09
 ---

-I've become entranced by all the varieties of the knuth bendix algorithm as of late.
+I've become entranced by all the [varieties](https://cstheory.stackexchange.com/questions/12326/unification-and-gaussian-elimination) of the knuth bendix completion algorithm as of late.

 Knuth Bendix completion is a kind of equational reasoning algorithm.
 Given some generators of an equivalence relation like `X + 0 = X` it converts them into a "good" rewriting system like `X + 0 -> X`.